TRANSLATE

 The Frontiers of Acne Treatment- How to Achieve Results with Effective Treatment and Patient Guidance

-Takaaki Hanahusa
+Takaaki Hanafusa

 Senri Chuo Hanafusa Dermatology Clinic